NewGaea/kasuto_hylian/standards/orthography/jerin-roman.md

 | zante (z) | z | z |

 ## Two Letter Romanizations
 Despite our best efforts, we can't represent all of the Hylian letters as single, easily-typed, characters.
 A few of them simply require two letters.
-As all of the letters used are also in the table above, their pronunciation will change if paired into one of these combinations:
+As all of the letters used are also in the table above, their pronunciation will change if paired into one of these combinations.

+Also, take note: the HLS discourages the use of the _diphthong connector_ seen in previous romanization schemes, but does not (at this time) have single-character transcriptions for the diphthongs.

 | Hylian Letter | Keystrokes | Romanized Form |
 |:-:|:-:|:-:|